-In addition, Pam is passionate about helping alpaca farmers get their fiber into profitable production, and we support the re-emerging US textile and fiber industry by putting 100% of our annual clip to work.
-Pam was certified as an alpaca fiber sorter in 2011, and has begun a 2 year apprenticeship for wool certification through Certified Sorted Systems (www.fibersorting.com).
-We send some of our fiber to local mini mills as well as the New England Alpaca Fiber Pool, but our best fiber is submitted to our national fiber co-operative, Natural Fiber Producers (www.NaturalFiberProducers.com).
-Commercial-mill production through NFP lowers costs to fiber producers and increases the quality and potential profits of a wider variety of products such as yarn, 8 styles of roving, blankets, socks, hats & scarves, gloves, and duvets (all available for sale here in Our Store).
+I am passionate about helping you get your fiber into profitable production.
+The re-emerging US textile and fiber industry is exciting, and I encourage you to put 100% of the annual clip to work.
+Certified as an alpaca fiber sorter in 2011 through Sorting, Grading, Classing (formerly Certified Sorted Systems), I believe firmly that until you know what you are producing, you cannot put your fiber to its highest, best and most profitable use.
+Commercial-mill production through Natural Fiber Producers lowers costs to fiber producers and increases the quality and potential profits of a wider variety of products such as yarn, roving, throws, socks, hats & scarves, gloves, fingerless mitts, insoles, pillows and duvets (all available for sale here in Our Store).

-Feel free to contact us if you have questions about getting started in the alpaca business or to schedule a farm visit to see an alpaca farm-in-progress.
+Feel free to contact Pam if you have questions about getting started in the alpaca business or want help figuring out what to do with all of YOUR fiber.

 get driving directions >>